johnamdickson/portfolio-project-5/README.md

 ### Strategy
 The primary objective of our business-to-consumer e-commerce site is to offer consumers a diverse selection of crocheted goods across various categories while providing a user-friendly platform for browsing, selecting, and purchasing these items.
 Additionally, we aim to enhance user engagement by offering a learning environment where users can access step-by-step walkthroughs to create their own crocheted products.
 The site employs intuitive navigation, responsive design, and a streamlined purchasing process to deliver an optimal user experience.

+#### Project Goals

+The following goals were identified for the project:
+- A modern,responsive and stylish website.
+- A user friendly and dynamic website with the best possible user experience.
+- A secure platform for purchasing and user creation.
+- An optimised website for search engines to improve visibility and reach.
+- A series of web marketing strategies both on the website and external to it.
+- Enhanced website accessibility to accommodate users of all abilities.
+- A selection of crocheted products are available for purchase directly in the website.
+- Offer learn products offering users purcahse of crocheting tutorials.

 #### Agile Methodology

-The project followed an Agile Project Management approach, completing *ADD* epics consisting of various user stories.
+The project followed an Agile Project Management approach, completing *15* epics consisting of various user stories.
 These stories were categorized using MoSCoW prioritization, labeled in GitHub as *Must Have*, *Should Have*, *Could Have*, and *Won't Have*.
 Each user story was assigned a timebox value using the Fibonacci Sequence.
 Throughout the project, sprints were conducted, selecting user stories with a timebox value of no more than 8 per sprint.
-Epics, user stories, and bugs were tracked and visualized using GitHub's Project Kanban board feature, accessible [here.](https://github.com/users/johnamdickson/projects/3/views/1).
+Epics, user stories, and bugs were tracked and visualized using GitHub's Project Kanban board feature, accessible [here.](https://github.com/users/johnamdickson/projects/3/views/1)

 #### User Stories

-As stated, the user stories were collated into *ADD* epics.
+As stated, the user stories were collated into *15* epics.
 Each user story was assigned to either the user, site admin, super user or site owner.
-In total there are *ADD* user stories, with *ADD* Must Have (*ADD*%), *ADD* Should Have(*ADD*%), *ADD* Could Have (*ADD*%) and *ADD* Won't Have (*ADD*%).
+In total there are *54* user stories, with *16* Must Have (*30*%), *23* Should Have(*42*%), *14* Could Have (*26*%) and *1* Won't Have (*2*%).
 <br>![user-story-breakdown]()*ADD user story breakdown graph*
 The total number of story points assigned to the user stories is *ADD* of which Must Have assigned *ADD* points(*ADD*%), Should Have assigned *ADD* points(*ADD*%), Could Have assigned *ADD* points(*ADD*%) and Won't Have assigned *ADD* points (*ADD*%).